Bernay Abbey: History

 When Judith married Richard II of Normany, she received a dowry of her father's lands in Cotentin, Cinglais and Lieuvin.
 Bernay or 'Bernayum' was the centre of these lands, comprising 13 'charruées' (around 800 acres) of land, 18 mills and 21 churches.
 Judith decided to devote Bernay to the foundation of a Benedictine monastery dedicated to the Virgin Mary.

 Construction began in 1010, but Judith died in 1017 before work was completed.
 In 1025 Richard II had a charter witnessed by the young princes Richard and Robert (the future Richard III and Robert I), the bishops of the province and most of the nobility of Normandy - it granted the abbey a vast estate stretching from Giverville to Courtonne and from Cernières to Beaumont.
-He also made the new monastery a satellite of Fécamp Abbey, resumed construction and put the Italian architect Guillaume de Volpiano in charge of the building work.
-The abbot had been a monk at Cluny Abbey and a longtime abbot of Dijon Abbey and was renowned for his work towards the completion of the abbeys at Fécamp, Jumièges and Troarn.
-After his trip back to Italy around 995, he studied the plans for Dijon Abbey and amended them in collaboration with Upper Italian workers and master masons who were going to work in Burgundy and Normandy.
-He died in 1031.
+He also made the new monastery a satellite of Fécamp Abbey, resumed construction and put the Italian architect and abbot Guillaume de Volpiano in charge of the building work.

 For a long while the abbey remained a satellite of Fécamp, without its own abbot and dependent on "guardians" sent from the mother house.
 The first of these was Thierry, probably also abbot of the abbeys at Jumièges and Mont-Saint-Michel, who died on 17 May 1027.
 The next was Raoul de Vieilles, also abbot of Mont-Saint-Michel, who gave half the burgh of Bernay to Robert I of Montgommery, son of Roger de Montgomery, seigneur of Montgomery and favourite of Duke Robert I - the abbey never got these lands back.
 He also gave his uncle Onfroy de Vieilles important lands in Saint-Évroult and Beaumont-le-Roger previously owned by Bernay Abbey.

 Vitalis of Creuilly became abbot around 1055.
 He had been a monk at Fécamp and thanks to him Bernay was granted autonomy and full abbey status.
 He was a confidant of John of Fécamp, who also gave him the task of Saint-Gabriel-Brécy Priory around 1058.
 Vitalis remained at Bernay until he was made abbot of Westminster Abbey in 1076 by William I of England after the Norman conquest of England - he died there in 1082.
 He carried out considerable building works at Bernay and the conquest also brought Bernay three priories in Suffolk and Northamptonshire.
 Vital was replaced by his brother Osbern.